-Thanks to the survey crew of the R/V Parke Snavely: Mike Boyle, Jamie Grover, Greg Gabel, and Pete Dal Ferro (all of the USGS) who assisted with the bathymetry collection and to Tom Reiss who established GPS base stations for the surveys.
-Funding was provided by the South Bay Salt Pond Restoration Project and the USGS Coastal and Marine Geology Program with support from the USGS Western Ecological Research Center.
+Thanks to the survey crew of the R/V Parke Snavely: Mike Boyle, Jamie Grover, Greg Gabel, Jennifer White, Pete Dal Ferro, Jackson Currie, Gerald Hatcher, and Rob Wyland (all of the USGS) who assisted with the bathymetry collection and to Tom Reiss who established GPS base stations for the surveys.
+Funding was provided by the South Bay Salt Pond Restoration Project and the USGS Coastal and Marine Geology Program.